krish-shahh/ReactChatApp/README.md

 # React Chat Application

-React Chat Application is a chat app allows members to interact with each other via message and images.
+React Chat Application is a messaging application allows members to interact with each other via message and images.

 ## Features: